toitlang/toit/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-The following code forms the foundation for
+The following code forms the foundation for the
 [Toit language](https://github.com/toitlang/toit) community.

 ## Our Pledge